Using the Slash Accounting Dashboard

 - Record non-Slash transactions (payroll, manual entries, etc.)

 Think of the Slash dashboard as the staging area for your Slash transactions.
-QuickBooks remains your system of record for the complete financial picture.
+Your accounting software remains your system of record for the complete financial picture.

 Need More Help?